-Infectious purpura fulminans is a rapidly progressive skin necrosis that carries a mortality rate of 30%.
-Here, we described a case of infectious purpura fulminans caused by Capnocytophaga diagnosed by a blood film.
+Infectious purpura fulminans is a rapidly progressive skin necrosis that has a mortality rate of 30%1,2.
+Here, we describe a case of infectious purpura fulminans caused by Capnocytophaga, diagnosed by a blood film.

 Objectives: We report a case of a frail older adult affected by Chilaiditi syndrome complicating transthoracic lung biopsy, which has never been presented before in the literature.

 Materials and methods: After illustration of our case, we review the available literature about Chilaiditi syndrome.

 Results: Chilaiditi syndrome is a rare disease characterised by the interposition of colonic segments between the liver and diaphragm associated with mild to severe clinical symptoms.

 Conclusion: Although it is uncommon, Chilaiditi syndrome is a clinical condition that should be recognized early and differentiated from other diseases since it may significantly impair a patient's prognosis.

 Ehlers–Danlos syndrome is a rare disease and a diagnostic challenge.
 This case report serves to remind the clinician that it is important to identify all affected patients in order to prevent complications.